RamithaW/product-explorer/README.md

 ##### Architecture used: MVVM-C
 ##### Justification:
 MVC, MVVM, MVVM-C & VIPER arhitectures were considered.
 While MVC has the least separation of concerns between layers and would cause the ViewController to grow uncontrollably as the application grew, VIPER seemed to be an overkill.
 While MVVM would be an ideal candidate, based on past experiences with this architecture, navigation across screens was not best handled by this (especially if there are quite a few screens to be shown).
-MVVM-C allows us to offload the presentation logic to the Coordinator entorely, leaving the ViewModel to concentrate more on the logic.
+MVVM-C allows us to offload the presentation logic to the Coordinator entirely, leaving the ViewModel to concentrate more on the logic.

 When working in a team it's always good to have a standard structure in the features we build.
 This would help engineers to develop features quickly as well as reduce the learning curve in understanding the structure of the project (hence, easing the onbiarding of new devs).
 Therefore, a module based approach was taken to buld 3 main features that were required as per the spec:
 - Product List